nearform/otlp-blueprint/README.md

 - fastify back end
 - terraform and terragrunt for the infra (based on the [3-tier architecture recipe](https://github.com/nearform/devops-recipes/tree/main/samples/3-tier))

+# Flow Diagram
+- Frontend and backend with otlp sdk installed sending traces to the collector
+- Collector receives, process and exports traces to Jaeger
+- Jaeger for visualization of the traces (./flow_diagram.png)

 # Features

 The project implements traces.
 It does not implement logs and metrics as those features are still in developement (check [opentelemetry-js feature status page](https://github.com/open-telemetry/opentelemetry-js#feature-status) for more details).